mrreyes512/Find-Your-Why/story_ideas.md

 ### Migrating from Field Technician to NOC Analyst
 This was a BIG jump from installing layer 1 to troubleshooting Layer 2, Layer 3 issues in a Network Operations Center.

+### Inspiring Sandra to change carriers
+I was able to inspire Sandra to shift carriers from Health Care Coding to project mgmt of Graphical Designers Seeing her work in field that she enjoyed made me happy

 ### Children
 Understanding that life is not all about me...
 I need to think about those in my life

+### Developing a website with Olivia
+Teaching Olivia to code a website and seeing her understand how all these files work together